Ashton United F.C.: History

 Shortly before World War II, Hurst signed Dixie Dean, but the outbreak of hostilities limited him to a handful of appearances for the club.
 Following the war, the club resumed playing in the Cheshire County League for the 1945–46 season, changing their name to Ashton United on 1 February 1947.
 Despite finishing second bottom of the league in 1946–47, they applied for election to the Football League, but the four Football League clubs were re-elected without a vote being taken.
 They subsequently rejoined the Lancashire Combination in 1948 and were placed in Division One.
-After finishing twelfth in 1960–61, the club resigned from the league in order to apply to rejoin the Cheshire County League; in a ballot, they defeated by Altrincham and Wigan Athletic, and so had to rejoin the Lancashire Combination.
+After finishing twelfth in 1960–61, the club resigned from the league in order to apply to rejoin the Cheshire County League; in a ballot, they were defeated by Altrincham and Wigan Athletic, and so had to rejoin the Lancashire Combination.
 However, Division One was now full, so the club had to drop into Division Two, which they won in 1961–62 to earn promotion back to Division One.

-In 1964, Ashton United switched to the Midland Counties League, where they played for two seasons before moving back to Division Two of the Lancashire Combination in 1966.
+In 1964 Ashton United switched to the Midland Counties League, where they played for two seasons before moving back to Division Two of the Lancashire Combination in 1966.
 Two seasons later, they moved across to the Cheshire County League, where they remained until it merged with the Lancashire Combination to form the North West Counties League in 1982.
 The club were placed in Division One of the new league, but were relegated to Division Two after finishing second-from-bottom in 1983–84.
 After winning Division Two in 1987–88 they were promoted back to Division One.
 The 1991–92 season saw them win the Division One title, earning promotion to Division One of the Northern Premier League.
 They remained in the division until a third-place finish in 2001–02 saw them qualify for the promotion play-offs.
 After a 3–1 win over Spennymoor United in the semi-finals, a 2–1 win over Bamber Bridge in the final saw them promoted to the Premier Division.
 In that season, Ashton's Gareth Morris scored one of the fastest goals in FA Cup history, netting after only four seconds against Skelmersdale United.